 Based on my mother’s history, to her the problems with my father were at least better than the problems with her own.
 And maybe I’m wrong, but that seems like it was the barometer for parenting.
 It was better than how she was raised and she never hit us, sooo… good enough, right?
 She “did her best.”

 Her “best” resulted in a barrage of development and health issues for me and my sister.
 I became the “strong one” that held everything together.
 And yet I never felt safe.
 I have anxiety and anger issues.
 I have attention and sensory issues.
+I’ll save my list of problems for my therapist, but you get the point.

-Work and Education
+Work and education

 Among my list of challenges and issues that have resulted from my upbringing, I really struggled getting my act together with school.
 I started college right out of high school (the first in my family) and dropped out, went back and dropped out again.